ThomasDev-de/jquery-bs-select-2-dropdown/README.md

 - jQuery 3.6

 ### Usage
-All selects with the atrribute `[data-bs-toggle="select"]` are initialized automatically.
+All selects with the attribute `[data-bs-toggle="select"]` are initialized automatically.

 **Manual call**
 ```html